-In 1974 Gantt’s political career began with his appointment to the Charlotte City Council to fill the seat vacated by Fred Alexander, the council’s only black member.
-Gantt served on the Council until 1983.
+In 1974, Gantt’s political career began with his appointment to the Charlotte City Council to fill the seat vacated by Fred Alexander, the council’s only black member.
+Gantt served on the council until 1983.
 While on the council, he encouraged black voting and reformed the process of electing city council members.
-In 1983 Gantt was nominated as the Democratic candidate for mayor and elected as Charlotte’s first and, to date, only black mayor.
-He won the election with 52% of the overall vote and 36% of the white vote and then served a four year term as mayor.
+In 1983, Gantt was nominated as the Democratic candidate for mayor and elected as Charlotte’s first and, to date, only black mayor.
+He won the election with 52 percent of the overall vote and 36 percent of the white vote and then served a four-year term as mayor.
 Gantt unsuccessfully ran two U.S. Senatorial campaigns against Republican Senator Jesse Helms in 1990 and 1996.
-In the close and particularly bitter 1990 contest Helms’ campaign used shrewdly crafted TV ads targeting white fears about affirmative action which Gantt’s supporters claimed were racially motivated.
-Nonetheless Gantt received 47% of the vote in the race against a nationally known incumbent Senator who had held the seat 17 years.
+In the close and particularly bitter 1990 contest, Helms’ campaign used shrewdly-crafted TV ads targeting white fears about affirmative action, which Gantt’s supporters claimed were racially motivated.
+Nonetheless, Gantt received 47 percent of the vote in the race against the nationally-known incumbent senator who had held the seat 17 years.

 Gantt currently manages a successful architectural firm and remains active in politics.
 He has served on the North Carolina Democratic Party Executive Council, the Democratic National Committee, and the National Capital Planning Commission.
 Gantt has also received awards from the Charlotte branch of the National Association for the Advancement of Colored People (NAACP) and the Lifetime Achievement Award from Leadership Charlotte in 2006.
 He has also received honorary degrees from Belmont Abbey College, Johnson C. Smith University, and Clemson University.

-Harvey Gantt lives with his wife Cindy in Charlotte and they have four children: Sonja, Erika, Angela, and Adam.
+Harvey Gantt, a member of Sigma Pi Phi fraternity, lives with his wife Cindy in Charlotte.
+They have four children: Sonja, Erika, Angela, and Adam.